128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Network Interface

-On the router processing the DHCP relay requests (Branch 2), the unique tenant created must be applied to the network-interface `lan1`.
-DHCP requests broadcast here are tagged by the tenant and associated with the `dhcp-relay` service.
+On the router processing the DHCP relay requests (Branch 2), the unique tenant created must be applied to the network-interface receiving the DHCP broadcasts.
+These DHCP request broadcasts are tagged by the tenant and associated with the `dhcp-relay` service.
+After the association is made, the SSR will convert the broadcast into a unicast and forward it to the IP of the DHCP servers.

 ```
 config
     authority
-        router    Branch1
+        router    Branch2
-            name 	Branch1
+            name 	Branch2

             node    node1
                 name                node1

-                device-interface    red-lan1
+                device-interface    blue-lan1
-                    name                red-lan1
+                    name                blue-lan1
                     pci-address         0000:00:04.0

                     network-interface   lan1